-By nature libraries leverage resources through sharing.
-Similarly, collections are deepened and limited library budgets are eased by sharing resources with other libraries.
+Proportionate to Lane's largest program, Academic Transfer (core theme 1), the library collection supports general education with access to consortial holdings as well as its own local collection.
 As a member of the Orbis Cascade Alliance, the Lane Library benefits from consortial pricing, a shared collection, and greater support for sustainable workflows.
-The library's collection includes approximately 100,000 items.
+The library's print collection includes approximately 74,000 items.
 However, membership in the Alliance provides access to a consortial collection maintained by 37 academic libraries, effectively expanding Lane's catalog to more than 28 million items.
 Library users have direct access to the Alliance's shared collection through Summit, the interface for the consortial borrowing program.
+Summit loans are speedily delivered through the Alliance courier system, there is no cost for the loans, and the requested items are guaranteed to circulate.
+This is obviously a huge benefit to Lane's library users.

+Membership in the Orbis Cascade Alliance is a prime example of how Lane's library leverages its monetary resources to provide maximum benefit to users, but it also streamlines workflow to advantage.
 As a replacement for most traditional interlibrary loans, Summit saves Lane library staff considerable time.
 Because Summit is unmonitored, staff do not request each item individually.
-Summit loans are speedily delivered through the Alliance courier system, there is no cost for the loans, and the requested items are guaranteed to circulate.
-This obviously a huge benefit to Lane's library users.

 Membership in the Alliance saves Lane library money on database subscriptions by providing consortial pricing.
 For example, our \$15,000 membership fee typically allows us to save around \$17,000 on database subscriptions alone.
-Lane library is able to provide more database access to its users through these consortial arrangements.

-Another way to deepen the library's collection and broaden access opportunities is to provide ebooks.
+Another way the library has deepened its collection and broadened access opportunities is through the provision of ebooks.
 Like all libraries, Lane's library is continually searching for the best ways to provide ebooks to its users.
 As publishers and hardware manufacturers struggle to create new business models for ebooks, libraries are caught in the middle with purchasing and access issues.
-Ebooks for libraries are more costly than print resources, but for Lane's remote users ebooks offer more convenient access.
+Ebooks for libraries are still more costly than print resources, but for Lane's remote users ebooks offer more convenient access.
 Here again membership in the Alliance offers economical advantages.
 In 2010-2011 the Alliance designed a pilot project for demand-driven acquisitions (DDA), a dramatically different approach to purchasing that ensures item use.
 User access to ebooks triggers purchases that are shared among all Alliance libraries.
-For Lane's \$2,500 contribution to the project, Lane's users accessed content valued at \$41,499 at 6% of list price.
+During the pilot period Lane's users accessed content valued at \$41,499 at 6% of list price, for an investment of \$2,500 contribution.
 Thanks to this program, our users now have access to 42,735 ebooks.
-The pilot has become a formal program that offers incredible value to Lane, and has the potential to influence how publishers approach sales to libraries in the future.
+The pilot recently became a formal program that offers incredible value to Lane, and has the potential to influence how publishers approach sales to libraries in the future.
 Demand-driven acquisitions ensure that the collection has exactly what the library user needs.